fabricjs/fabric.js/.codesandbox/README.md

 ### Hot Reload

-Unfortunately, hot reload is a pain when trying to watch a linked dependency (though it is an absolute MUST).
+Unfortunately, hot reload is a pain when trying to watch a linked dependency (though it is an absolute MUST for CI).
-To workaround that, the cli informs the framework to perform a hot reload by modifying the sandbox's `package.json` file.
+To workaround that, the cli informs the framework to perform a hot reload when fabric builds by modifying the sandbox's `package.json` file.

 A better solution will be appreciated.